-You’d spend a lot of wasted time figuring out what to do, and the end result probably wouldn’t be close to what you’d hoped or what it needed to be.
-But, if you knew what you were doing beforehand … well, writing your thesis would still be hard, but you’d at least have an idea of where to start and what to write to get your master’s degree.
+You’d spend a lot of wasted time figuring out what to do, and the end result probably wouldn’t be ideal.
+However, if you knew what you were doing beforehand … well, writing your thesis would still be hard, but you’d at least have an idea of where to start and what to write to get your master’s degree.

-Your brief is your treasure map; it outlines the steps you need to take in order to reach your goal.
-Without it, you’ll get lost wandering the seven seas of endless marketing strategies only to sink your own ship and fall to the bottom of the ocean.
+Your brief is your treasure map; it outlines the steps you need to take in order to reach each marketing goal.
+Without it, you’ll get lost wandering the seven seas of endless strategy combinations, only to sink your ship and fall to the bottom of the ocean.

-If you were to write a marketing brief for your agency right now, do you think they’d be able to get started on your content strategy?
+If you were to write a marketing brief for your content creators or marketing agency right now, do you think they’d be able to get started on your marketing strategy?

-Let’s clear up this disconnect by reviewing what a marketing brief is and what goes into one.
+If the answer is a big old “no,” you’re in the right place.
+Let’s review what a marketing brief is and what goes into one.

 In one sentence, a brief is a guideline for your marketing campaign.
-It outlines the game plan and goals for your strategists, tells your creative team how to complete a project and keeps your stakeholders in the loop about campaign objectives and anticipated outcomes.
+It outlines the game plan and goals for your strategists, tells your creative team how to complete a project and keeps your stakeholders in the loop about your marketing activity and its anticipated outcomes.

 A good brief is clear, thorough and consistent.
 You don’t have to break your marketing plan into clear categories as outlined below, but it’s best to touch on each of these topics in some way.